Photo by Wouter Le Duc

 Jesse Siegel (b.
 1984 in Cancun, Mexico) lives and works in Amsterdam, The Netherlands.

-Jesse holds a BFA from the Pacific Northwest College of Art (PNCA) in Portland, OR (USA) and an MA in Artistic Research from the Royal Academy of Art (KABK), The Hague (NL).
+Siegel holds a BFA from the Pacific Northwest College of Art (PNCA) in Portland, OR (USA) and an MA in Artistic Research from the Royal Academy of Art (KABK), The Hague (NL).